Horizon Scanner

 Official guidance is available on GOV.UK: Changes to tax rates for property, savings & dividend income

-The EMI scheme will be expanded from April 2026.
+From April 2026, the Government made several changes to the EMI scheme.
 The regime, which provides significant tax benefits to employees of qualifying companies, is aimed at helping smaller and early-stage businesses attract and retain talent.
-At present, the scheme is limited to employers with up to 250 employees, but the Government intends to raise this threshold to 500 and relax certain other eligibility criteria.
-The reforms will extend EMI access to a broader range of businesses and are expected to support growth within scaling companies.
+The reforms extend EMI access to a broader range of businesses and are expected to support growth within scaling companies through the following changes:

 There is a continued focus on companies using IOT, AI and other technologies within their businesses, factories and subsequently across the supply chain.
 Smart Assets, such as devices that can track and monitor shipments – communicating the location and other characteristics such as temperature via blockchain, will see continued development, alongside the roll-out of generative AI across an even wider span of sectors and industries.